Fastjur/nidhogg/README.md

 ```

 ### Building local image
-Note that if you want to run your local images, you need to execute the following commands.
+Note that if you want to run your local images, you need to have installed [dvc](https://dvc.org/) and execute the following commands.
 ```
 eval $(minikube docker-env)
-dvc repro
+python3 -m venv venv # Only if you have not already created a venv directory! source venv/bin/activate pip install -r requirements.txt dvc repro
 ```